Karagul/lecture-source-py/source/rst/geom_series.rst

 We now move on to describe some famuous economic applications of geometric series

-The money multiplier in fractional reserve banking
+The Money Multiplier in Fractional Reserve Banking
 --------------------------------------------------

 In a fractional reserve banking system, banks hold only a fraction